ngi-nix/ngipkgs/README.md

 Nixpkgs is [the largest, most up-to-date software repository in the world][repology].
 NixOS is a Linux distribution that can be configured fully declaratively, with unmatched flexibility.

-Many software projects funded by the [Next Generation Internet] (NGI) initiative of the European Commission through the [NLnet Foundation] are not mature enough to distribute through Nixpkgs, or cannot be included in Nixpkgs for technical reasons.
+This repository makes software projects which are funded by the [Next Generation Internet] (NGI) initiative of the European Commission through the [NLnet Foundation] available as

-This repository makes such projects available as
+- Configuration modules compatible with [NixOS]
 - Package recipes compatible with [Nixpkgs]
-- Configuration modules compatible with [NixOS]

 and provides automatically tested example NixOS configurations.

+> [!TIP]
+> View NGI software packaged for NixOS on <https://ngi.nixos.org>.

 NGIpkgs was created as part of [Summer of Nix], organised by the [NixOS Foundation].